Sphereserver/Source/README.md

 * On top menu, select the build configuration (Debug/Local/Nightly/Release) and click on `Build > Build Solution` to compile

 ##### NOTES:
-* **VS > 2010 users:** When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update
+* **VS >= 2012 users:** When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update
-* **VS 2017 users:** VS 2017 have an modular installation, it comes with just basic components and extra components must be installed as needed.
-To use Sphere source you must open **Visual Studio Installer** to install `Desktop Development with C++` workload and `Windows Universal CRT SDK` individual component
+* **VS >= 2017 users:** Newest VS have an modular installation which comes with just basic components, and extra components must be installed as needed.
+To compile Sphere you must open **Visual Studio Installer** to install `Desktop Development with C++` workload

 #### CMake / MinGW
 You can compile using provided files.